meyersj/wifi/README.md

 Simple python and psql script to bin data into `5 min`, `hour`, `day` and `week` buckets.
 This aggregated data is used for answering queries

-Once `go-server` and `sensor` applications or both running and communicating succesfully with the database you can follow directions in `analyzer/CRON_EXAMPLE` for example entries that should be added to a crontab to run the aggregate scripts.
-You will need to correct to path to the scripts.
+Once `go-server` and `sensor` applications are both running and communicating succesfully with the database you can follow directions in `analyzer/CRON_EXAMPLE` for example entries that should be added to a crontab to run the aggregater scripts.
+You will need to correct the path to the scripts.

 #### gh-pages branch
 Contains D3 Live Demo visualization, hosted at http://meyersj.github.io/wifi